 Business card applications must be approved by the administrative director/department chair prior to being sent to the Office of Human Resources to verify the position and title before being sent to print.

 The Office of Human Resources has the sole authority to create email addresses for the new appointees according to the set standards agreed upon.
 Email addresses are created for business purposes only and staff members should have other emails for their personal communication.
-In case of separation, the employee’s business email will be closed within 6 months from end of employment.
+In case of separation, the employee’s business email will be closed on the effective date of separation.
 Email accounts for AUC Alumni are granted for life.
 Please refer to the policies for IT use at AUC on webmail.aucegypt.edu.

 - Home Address and phone number